QualiSystemsLab/CloudShell-Terraform-Shell/README.md

 ## Additional Notes

-* In order to avoid sensitive data showing up in the logs it's recommended to use Terraform version 0.14.0 or higher and set "sensitive = true" for all sensitive inputs and outputs.
+* In order to avoid sensitive data showing up in the logs, it's recommended to use Terraform version 0.14.0 or higher and set "sensitive = true" for all sensitive inputs and outputs.
 * The cloudshell-iac-terraform python package will create 2 log files.
 The first log file is the standard logging file used by all CloudShell shells.
 The second log file will contain the raw output from Terraform commands like "terraform plan" for example.
 The name of this log will start with "TF_EXEC_LOG_".
 * Unmapped sensitive outputs will be saved in an encrypted attribute ("password" type attribute) called "Terraform Sensitive Outputs" in case this attribute exists in shell-definition.yaml.
 Or ignored if the "Terraform Sensitive Outputs" doesn't exist.
 * When using the auto mapping feature with sensitive outputs/inputs it's the responsibility of the Shell developer to use attributes of type "password" to avoid exposing sensitive data.
 * All the shell commands are executed on an Execution Server using python’s “Sub Process” package.
 All the commands are executed with "shell=False" for increased security to avoid exposing sensitive data.
-And because "shell" is set to False, executions history will not be available in the Execution Server.
+Due to "shell" being set to False, executions history will not be available in the Execution Server.

 ## Contributing

 All your contributions are welcomed and encouraged.
-We've compiled detailed information about:
+We've compiled detailed information about contributing below:

 * [Contributing](contributing.md)